Auction Algorithms for Market Equilibrium with Weak Gross Substitute Demands: Running times of previous auction algorithms

-The paper also gives the price bound $\frac{p_{\max}}{p_{\min}} \le (1+\epsilon) \frac{v_{\max}}{v_{\min}}$, where $v_{\max} = \max_{i,j} v_{i,j}$ and $v_{\min} = \min_{i,j} v_{i,j}$ are the highest utility and the lowest utility and agent has for a good, as well as a more general bound for the case when $v_{\min}=0$ is possible.
-These bounds are comparable to our bounds in \ifEC Appendix\else Section\fi~\ref{section:price-bound} for SR-equilibria. \paragraph{Separable WGS ~\cite{garg2004auction}} The running time bound is presented only for the Fisher market case, given as $\displaystyle O \left( \frac{nm}{\epsilon}\log\frac{1}{\epsilon} \log \frac{ v_{\max} \1^\top b}{ b_{\min} v_{\min}} \log m \right)$.
-Here, $v_{\max} := \max_{i} v_{i\max}$ and $v_{\min} := \min_{i} v_{i\min}$ are upper and lower bounds on the slopes of the functions (analogous to those we define in \eqref{eq:v-max}), $b_{\min}$ is the smallest budget, and $v$ is the total utility an agent would get from owning the full amount of all goods.
+\paragraph{Separable WGS utilities, Garg, Kapoor, and Vazirani~\cite{garg2004auction}} The running time bound is presented only for the Fisher market case, given as $O \left(\frac{nm}{\epsilon} \log\frac{1}{\epsilon} \log \frac{v_{\max} \cdot \pr{\1}{b}}{ b_{\min} v_{\min}} \log m \right)$.
+Here, $v_{\max} := \max_{i} v_{i\max}$ and $v_{\min} := \min_{i} v_{i\min}$ are upper and lower bounds on the slopes of the utility functions, $b_{\min}$ is the smallest budget, and $v$ is the total utility an agent would get from owning the full amount of all goods.
 An issue with such a bound is that the value $\frac{v_{\max}}{v_{\min}}$ is not scale invariant.
 Namely, the equilibrium in Fisher market remains the same even if each agent $i$ multiplies their utility function by a positive constant $\alpha_i$; but this changes the value $\frac{v_{\max}}{v_{\min}}$ arbitrarily.
-It is mentioned that the result could be extended to exchange markets, similarly to \cite{GargK06}, but no details or running time estimation are provided. \paragraph{Uniformly separable WGS~\cite{garg2007market}} The paper gives essentially the same bound as in the case of separable WGS; the analysis is limited and mainly refers to \cite{garg2004auction}.
-A problematic issue is that the main motivation for the paper is to give bounds on CES and Cobb-Douglas utilities, but $v_{\max}=\infty$ for these particular utilities.
+It is mentioned that the result could be extended to exchange markets, similarly as in \cite{GargK06}, but no details or running time estimation are provided. \paragraph{Uniformly separable WGS utilities, Garg and Kapoor~\cite{garg2007market}} The paper gives essentially the same bound as in the case of separable WGS; the analysis is limited and mainly refers to the analysis of the auction algorithm for separable WGS utilities~\cite{garg2004auction}.
+A problematic issue is that the main motivation for the paper is to give bounds for CES and Cobb-Douglas utilities, but $v_{\max}=\infty$ for these particular utilities.

-\subsection{Adding a dummy agent to bound the prices}
+\section{Adding a dummy agent to bound the prices}